DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 > the building too.
 It was a raw place, but also comfortable somehow,
 > because they knew me and they knew the city supported it.
 Foreign
 > groups would also run into people from their own country, which was,
 > again, great for the international appeal of Amsterdam.
-Job Cohen,
+The daughter of then-mayor of Amsterdam, Job Cohen, even
-> mayor of Amsterdam at the time, even celebrated his birthday at
+> celebrated her birthday at Canvas.
-> Canvas.

 But the highlight must have been the time Jaap had to free a lift full of civil servants at 3 am.
 ‘They had hired out Canvas for a function and